cheredia19/ookla-speedtest-global-index-insights/README.md

 Whether improving productivity, enhancing entertainment experiences, or ensuring seamless communication, having access to high-speed internet is crucial for navigating the demands of modern life.
 The [Ookla index](https://www.speedtest.net/global-index) helps track global progress, informing users and enabling better decisions for optimizing digital experiences.

+At DataHub, we have taken the latest available data (August 2024) on average speeds by country (fixed broadband and mobile) and “regionalized” it to obtain information by areas and regions into those areas.

 ## Fixed broadband

 <FlatUiTable